YanningDai/Tutorial_for_Robot_V3_Assembly/README.md

 &emsp;&emsp;Then, connet the power wires to boards.
 Each wire have different connections at two ends:

-&emsp;&emsp;- The short wire (without flipping): connects its larger end to the PCB and the smaller end to the power board on the beam.
+&emsp;&emsp;- The short wire (without flipping): connects its larger end to the PCB and the smaller end to the limit switch board on the beam.

 &emsp;&emsp;- The long wire (flipped): connects its larger end to the PCB and the smaller end to the FPGA.